 Sozialdemokratische Partei Deutschlands

 The Social Democratic Party (SPD), traditionally the leading party of the centre-left in Germany, has been the CDU/CSU’s junior partner in a so-called "grand coalition" three times since 2005.
 Party leaders are leftwingers Saskia Esken and Norbert Walter-Borjans, who beat the more centrist vice chancellor and finance minister Olaf Scholz in an internal contest at the end of 2019.
 Nevertheless, the popular Scholz has been nominated as the SPD's candidate for chancellor.
-The party already began wrangling heavily over a continuation of the grand coalition at the last election and is expected to favour a partnership with the Greens and the Left Party for the next government coalition.
+The party already began wrangling heavily over a continuation of the grand coalition at the last election and many favour a partnership with the Greens and the Left Party for the next government coalition.

 Free Democratic Party (FDP)